HPC Software Modules (Python, PyTorch, Julia)

 Using Modules in Slurm Jobs

-In Slurm sbatch jobs, the module system is not always automatically available.
+In Slurm jobs, the module system is not always automatically available.

 #!/bin/bash